joe-bloggs-123/Invisible-reCaptcha-addon-for-Gravity-Forms/README.md

-# Gravity Forms Google reCaptcha v3 Addon
+# Invisible Google reCaptcha addon for Gravity Forms

 A simple Gravity Forms plugin to enable invisible Google reCaptcha V3 on all forms.